tom-seddon/beeblink/docs/upurs.md

 # UPURS auto-detection

-If you are using the specific type of FTDI USB serial adapter I tested the UPURS cable with, the server will auto-detect it on startup.
+If you are using the specific type of FTDI USB serial adapter I tested the UPURS cable with - USB vendor id 0403, product id 6001 - the server will auto-detect it on startup.

 Otherwise, you will have to specify the serial device to use on the command line.
-If you know its device name, use `--serial-include` to include it, e.g.:
+If you know its device name already, use `--serial-include` to include it, e.g.:

     beeblink-server --serial-include /dev/tty.usbserial-FT93T5RD